How to Use the Budget Tool

 Editing Items

-To edit an existing item in the Weekly View:
+To edit an existing item on the monthly worksheet:

 • Amounts: Click directly on any Expected/Received (income) or Due/Paid (expense) amount to edit it.